bradgough/karan/karan_sa.rst

 The steps for deploying Karan are as follows.

 - Download the karan-installer_.
-The link referenced is correct as at January 2018.
+The link referenced is correct as of January 2018.
 - Deploy a Windows virtual machine running Windows 2012 R2.
 - Enable PowerShell remote execution on the Karan Windows VM: